bbbbbrie/pastebin-bisque/CONTRIBUTING.rst

 📚 Documentation Improvements
 =============================

 Documentation updates are welcome.
 That includes docstrings and links to blog posts or articles.
-Open an issue at https://github.com/bbbbbrie/pastebin-bisque/issues to start discussing your ideas.
+Open `an issue <https://github.com/bbbbbrie/pastebin-bisque/issues>`_ to start discussing your ideas.

 💡 Feature Requests and Feedback
 ================================

-The best way to send feedback is to file an issue at https://github.com/bbbbbrie/pastebin-bisque/issues.
+The best way to send feedback is to file `an issue <https://github.com/bbbbbrie/pastebin-bisque/issues>`_.

 If you are proposing a feature: